 14. Leafy Shingles

 Craft a roof using layered leaves.
 It’s a simple technique I tried, and it gives the house a natural, earthy texture.
+You can find more inspiration in our enchanting fairy birdhouse ideas.

 15. Hollowed Walnut Beds